 Because MileagePlus miles cannot currently be redeemed for Air Canada Rouge premium economy class seats given that United has yet to develop its systems to facilitate premium economy class redemptions for flight awards, there doesn’t currently appear to be a worthwhile method for booking premium economy transoceanic Air Canada Rouge awards at this moment in time.

-Credit cards such as the Amex Everyday Credit Card from American Express, the Premier Rewards Gold Card from American Express and the Platinum Card from American Express earn American Express Membership Rewards points, which can help you get free flights to Portugal via Singapore KrisFlyer and Aeroplan 1:1 transfers.
+Credit cards such as the Amex Everyday Credit Card from American Express, The American Express® Gold Card and The Platinum Card from American Express earn American Express Membership Rewards points, which can help you get free flights to Portugal via Singapore KrisFlyer and Aeroplan 1:1 transfers.

 The Chase Sapphire Preferred Credit Card helps you redeem flight awards to Europe with Chase Ultimate Rewards points, which can be transferred into United MileagePlus as well as Singapore KrisFlyer.